Recent studies has been talking of how people will turn to video games in order to avoid boring routines and everyday lives (Molesworth, 2009).

-A study conducted by Mike Molesworth does indeed talk of ways that people seek to escape their routines though different means of play.
+A study conducted by Mike Molesworth does indeed talk of ways that people seek to escape their routines through different means of play.
 Through engagement with video games, players can temporarily escape not only their day-to-day lives, but also their idea of self.
 Games makes players forget their shortcomings, and let them live out fantasies and daydreams instead of dwelling on real life.

-Brian Sutton-Smith directly points, out in his book The Ambiguity of Play (1997), that the need for imaginative play is a direct reaction against industrialisation and urban lifestyles.
+Brian Sutton-Smith directly points out, in his book The Ambiguity of Play (1997), that the need for imaginative play is a direct reaction against industrialisation and urban lifestyles.

 As people realise that their lives are pre-scripted by society, they will actively seek to escape this script.

 In this sense, video games does indeed sound like an active escape from the spectacle.